abojja9/crwn-clothing/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

 Created a Full stack E-commerce Shopping cart website with React.js frontend and Firebase backend.
 The shopping cart contains multiple pages like home, User Sign, shopping page, checkout page.
+Firebase is used to authenticate (register/sign in) to the application.
+Once authenticated users can add products to the shopping cart and got to the checkout page.

+This simple shopping cart prototype shows how React with React routing, React hooks, react Context  can be used to build a friendly user experience with instant visual updates and scaleable code in ecommerce applications.

 # Getting Started with Create React App